Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Introduction

 \section{Introduction}

-Despite the proliferation of ever-more-complex models for time-series forecasting, true progress in the field remains notoriously difficult to measure \citep{bergmeirFundamentalLimitationsFoundational2024}.
-The community relies on standard metrics, such as Mean Squared Error (MSE) and Mean Absolute Error (MAE), which quantify the magnitude of prediction errors but fail to reveal their origin.
-These metrics obscure a critical distinction: is a model failing because of its own limitations, or has it hit the fundamental ceiling of what is predictable in the data \citep{ehrenbergPredictabilityPrediction1993}?
-This ambiguity creates a severe evaluation dilemma, where a sophisticated model on a chaotic series may appear worse than a simple one.
-It also stalls scientific progress by wasting significant computational resources on problems where gains are impossible.
-Disentangling model inadequacy from intrinsic data unpredictability is therefore one of the most pressing challenges in the field today \citep{erkintaloPredictingUnpredictable2015}.
+Despite the proliferation of ever-more-complex models for time-series forecasting, true progress in the field remains notoriously difficult to measure \cite{bergmeirFundamentalLimitationsFoundational2024}.
+The community relies on standard metrics, such as Mean Squared Error (MSE) and Mean Absolute Error (MAE), which summarize prediction errors but provide little insight into why those errors occur.
+This is problematic because aggregate errors conflate model limitations with instance-level predictability of the data, which changes across time, channels, and frequency bands.
+This ambiguity leads to an evaluation dilemma: a sophisticated model may appear inferior to a baseline simply because the test sequence is regular and therefore easy to predict.
+Consequently, these metrics obscure the origins of performance gaps and hinder scientific iteration.
+Beyond mere ranking, the field requires a diagnostic framework that quantifies instance difficulty in alignment with forecasting objectives, enabling stratified evaluation and revealing where models under-utilize available information \cite{erkintaloPredictingUnpredictable2015}.

-The ideal solution to this dilemma is to first quantify a time series' intrinsic predictability and then evaluate a model's performance relative to this established baseline.
-However, designing a predictability metric that is fit for the modern deep learning forecasting paradigm presents a series of formidable challenges \citep{pennekampIntrinsicPredictabilityEcological2019}.
-First, such a metric must be task-aligned, meaning its theoretical foundation should cohere with multi-horizon forecasting under a squared-error loss, rather than traditional single-step classification accuracy \citep{mishraMultitimehorizonSolarForecasting2018}.
-Second, it must be computationally efficient to handle the massive, high-dimensional time series prevalent today \citep{fiecasSpectralAnalysisHighdimensional2019}.
-Finally, a single, global predictability score is insufficient; a truly useful tool must be diagnostic, offering insights to reveal where a model succeeds or fails in capturing predictable patterns.
+To resolve this evaluation dilemma, we must quantify time-series predictability to establish a difficulty reference for each forecasting instance.
+However, designing such a difficulty metric for modern deep-learning forecasting presents several challenges \cite{pennekampIntrinsicPredictabilityEcological2019}.
+First, the metric must be task-aligned: its theoretical foundation should cohere with multi-horizon forecasting under a squared-error loss, rather than traditional single-step classification accuracy \cite{mishraMultitimehorizonSolarForecasting2018}.
+Second, it must be computationally efficient to handle the massive, high-dimensional time series prevalent today \cite{fiecasSpectralAnalysisHighdimensional2019}.
+Finally, a single global predictability score is insufficient: a practical tool must be diagnostic, offering insights to reveal where a model succeeds or fails in capturing predictable patterns.